Houdini Heinicke: Washington beats Falcons 34-30 on late TD

 Washington: TE Logan Thomas was knocked out of the game in the first quarter with a hamstring injury. … OG Brandon Scherff hobbled to the locker room in the third quarter with a knee injury after blocking on a 21-yard field goal by Hopkins.
 He did not return. … LB Jon Bostic (shoulder) and WR Cam Sims (hamstring) were also injured on a tough day physically for the visiting team.

-Falcons: CB Isaiah Oliver was carted off the field in the first half with a knee injury and didn’t return. … P Cameron Nizialek injured his right hamstring injury while kicking off.
+Falcons: CB Isaiah Oliver was carted off the field in the first half with a knee injury and didn’t return. … P Cameron Nizialek injured his right hamstring while kicking off.
 He was able to limp back on the field to do the holding for kicker Younghoe Koo on an extra point, but Koo had to take over the kickoff and punting duties the rest of the game.

 UP NEXT